moneybutton/yours-core/README.md

 - landing/ - The landing page content and source.
 - lib/ - The core logic of the database and API.
 - media/ - Logos, mockups, and template HTML.
-- server/ - The Datt servers.
+- server/ - The Yours Core servers.
-- test/ - Tests for datt.
+- test/ - Tests for yourscore.

 Environment Variables
 ---------------------
-- `DATT_JS_BASE_URL` - Default "/".
+- `YOURS_CORE_JS_BASE_URL` - Default "/".
 The public-facing URL where the javascript
   files are hosted, usually either "/" or "/js/".
-- `DATT_JS_BUNDLE_FILE` - Default "datt.js".
-The Datt bundle file.
+- `YOURS_CORE_JS_BUNDLE_FILE` - Default "yours-core.js".
+The Yours Core bundle file.
-- `DATT_JS_TESTS_FILE` - Default "datt-tests.js".
+- `YOURS_CORE_JS_TESTS_FILE` - Default "yours-core-tests.js".
 The tests file - where the
   browser tests are located.
-- `DATT_BLOCKCHAIN_API_URI` - Default "https://insight.bitpay.com/api/".
+- `YOURS_CORE_BLOCKCHAIN_API_URI` - Default "https://insight.bitpay.com/api/".
 - `FULLNODE_NETWORK` - Default "mainnet".
 Can also be "testnet".